videolan/vlc/share/lua/README.txt

-Instructions to code your own VLC Lua scripts.
+Instructions to code your own VLC Lua scripts and extensions
 $Id$

 1 - About Lua
 =============

-Lua documentation is available on http://www.lua.org .
+Lua documentation is available on http://www.lua.org/ .
 The reference manual is very useful: http://www.lua.org/manual/5.1/ .
 VLC uses Lua 5.1
 All the Lua standard libraries are available.

 2 - Lua in VLC
 ==============

 Several types of VLC Lua scripts can currently be coded:
- * Playlist (see playlist/README.txt)
+ * Playlist and websites parsers (see playlist/README.txt)
- * Art fetcher (see meta/README.txt)
+ * Art fetchers (see meta/README.txt)
- * Interface (see intf/README.txt)
+ * Interfaces (see intf/README.txt)
  * Extensions (see extensions/README.txt)
  * Services Discovery (see sd/README.txt)